 Classifications of Traumatic Brain Injuries (TBI)

-TBI is classified based on several factors including severity, causative forces, anatomical locations of the injury, and the mechanism.
-Mechanism-related injuries are either considered penetrating head injury or nonpenetrating/blunt/closed injury.
-An open or penetrating head injury happens when an object goes through the skull and breaches the outermost membrane of the brain known as dura mater.
+TBI is classified based on several factors, including severity, causative forces, anatomical locations of the Injury, and the mechanism.
+Mechanism-related injuries are either considered penetrating head injuries or nonpenetrating/blunt/closed Injuries.
+An open or penetrating head injury happens when an object goes through the skull and breaches the outermost membrane of the brain, known as the dura mater.

 Glasgow Coma Scale – GCS

-Traumatic Brain injuries are classified into three categories, including mild, moderate, and severe.
+Traumatic Brain injuries are classified into three categories: mild, moderate, and severe.
 The most commonly used system around the world to classify TBI severity is known as The Glasgow Coma Scale (GCS).
-The GCS scale (3–15) grades a victim based on their level of consciousness, which is based on measuring motor, verbal, and eye-opening reactions.
-A brain injury with a GCS of 13 or above is considered mild, a head injury with a GCS score of 9–12 is deemed to be moderate, and any GCS score below eight is regarded as a severe head injury.
+The GCS scale (3–15) grades a patient based on their level of consciousness, which is assessed through motor, verbal, and eye-opening responses.
+A brain injury with a GCS of 13 or above is considered mild, a head injury with a GCS score of 9–12 is deemed moderate, and any GCS score below eight is considered a severe head injury.

-The GCS scale can also be changed after the victim is resuscitated, post-traumatic amnesia (PTA), or after recovering from the loss of consciousness (LOC).
-Other methods of classifying the severity of TBI include using neuroimaging scans from CT, MRI, or PET to measure brain swelling, diffuse injury, or focal lesions.
-A mild TBI is also commonly known as a concussion, but such an injury result in brain contusion or lead to trauma-induced paralysis.
+The GCS scale can also be changed after the victim is resuscitated, after post-traumatic amnesia (PTA), or after recovering from the loss of consciousness (LOC).
+Other methods of classifying the severity of TBI include using neuroimaging scans (CT, MRI, or PET) to measure brain swelling, diffuse Injury, or focal lesions.
+A mild TBI is also commonly known as a concussion, but such an injury results in brain contusion or leads to trauma-induced paralysis.

-Each region of the human brain and spinal cord possess various types of specialized cells.
-The Regen Center NeuroCell protocol works through usage of adult MSC+ cells that are isolated and differentiated into neural cells, glial cells and astrocytes needed for specific regions that help in the development of the central nervous system (CNS).
+Each region of the human brain and spinal cord contains specialized cells, including several cell types involved in the treatment of traumatic brain injury.
+The Regen Center NeuroCell protocol uses adult MSC+ cells isolated and differentiated into neural, glial, and Astrocytes.
+These are crucial cell types involved in the brain’s response following traumatic brain injury and are needed for specific regions that help develop the central nervous system (CNS).

-The goal of our Neural cell replacement therapy and spinal cord injuries is to target the damaged areas and then to repair dead or diseased progenitor cells that are found in the neurogenic region.
+Our neural cell replacement therapy for spinal cord injuries targets damaged areas and then repairs dead or diseased progenitor cells in the neurogenic region.

 Initial symptoms and signs of the TBI could consist of: